-- Don’t have the funds and sometimes even the will to offer services that are on the leading edge of security technology.
-Scientists analyzed free Android VPN apps and found that 18% don’t encrypt data while 84% leak user data.
-Research and development aren’t cheap – and neither is running VPN servers.
+- Don’t have the resources (and, sometimes, the desire) to offer leading-edge security services.
+In fact, scientists have analyzed over 280 free Android VPN apps and found that 18% don’t encrypt data, while 84% leak user data.
+Yeah, research and development aren’t cheap – and neither is running VPN servers.

-One of them is visiting untrustworthy or even fake websites.
+One of them is visiting questionable or outright fake websites.
 These can be masquerading as legitimate websites you want to visit, but only exist to steal your data once you enter it.
 The good news is that always being on the lookout as well as using tools like CleanWeb can help a lot.
 For example, CleanWeb blocks malicious ads and prevents you from opening dangerous websites.
 But there are also other ways you can improve your online banking safety.

 Improving online banking safety

-- Don’t reuse passwords: data leaks are an ever-present danger these days – and you don’t want one leaked password to compromise your bank account.
+- Don’t reuse passwords: Data leaks are an ever-present danger these days, and you don’t want one leaked password to compromise your bank account.

-- Use strong passwords: we all know the jokes about “password” and “12345.”
+- Use strong passwords: We all know the jokes about “password” and “12345.”
 Luckily these days, many systems don’t even allow you to set a weak password.

 - Use 2FA: Two-Factor Authentication puts another step in the login process, which is another thing that hackers need to crack.
-This makes their crimes harder to pull-off.
+This makes their crimes harder to pull off.

 These are some of the basics of online banking security.
 They should keep you safe from giving criminals the data that would compromise your VPN security.
-However, there are more quality of life improvements that VPNs bring with them.
+However, there are more quality-of-life improvements that VPNs bring with them.

 How does a VPN improve my online banking experience?

-- Multiple installs: a single VPN account allows you to use it on multiple (or, in Surfshark VPN’s case, unlimited) devices.
+- Multiple installs: A single VPN account allows you to use it on multiple (or, in Surfshark VPN’s case, unlimited) devices.
 Thus, your banking is secured on your phone, laptop, and so on.

 And that’s before you factor in the many other uses and benefits of VPN outside of line banking.

 A VPN is perfectly safe for banking if you know what you’re doing (namely, not using a free VPN).
-It is often an improvement to your overall security online.
+Plus, it is often an improvement to your overall security online.
 And with plans getting cheaper all the time, can you really afford not to invest in a VPN?
 Try Surfshark VPN risk-free – after all, there’s a 30-day money-back guarantee!